Prosquid1/ClothesStore-React-Native/README.md

 ```

 #### Note:
+1.[main.jsbundle](https://github.com/Prosquid1/ClothesStore-React-Native/blob/master/main.jsbundle) was deliberately added to avoid re-bundling and for those who want to directly run from Xcode without having to do any major setup.

-The backend was designed in a way that certain REST requests had to be chained, hence the full refresh in some controllers.
+2.The backend was designed in a way that certain REST requests had to be chained, hence the full refresh in some controllers.